Frequently Asked Questions

-1. High Ability Program – What does Indiana law require us to do?
+1. Advanced Curriculum/High Ability Program – What does Indiana law require us to do?

-- Identify high ability students in the general intellectual and specific academic domains, K-12.
+- Identify students in the general intellectual and specific academic domains, K-12.
 (In Zionsville, we identify students in three categories: general intellectual, language arts, and math.)

 - Use multifaceted assessments (ID) that include high ability students from poverty, limited English proficiency, and all ethnic groups

-- Provide professional development to teachers and counselors on the specific needs of high ability students
+- Provide professional development to teachers and counselors on the specific needs of gifted students

 - Periodically conduct a systematic program assessment